Jaslinegati/Logistic-and-polynomial-regression-to-predict-the-results-of-a-game/README.md

-# A prediction result of a game between two teams based: on who's home vs who's away and whether or not the game is friendly
+# A prediction result of a game between two teams
 1) Defining the question
 Predicting the result of a game between team 1 and team 2, based on who's home and who's away, and on whether or not the game is friendly (include rank in your training).